tomdiggle/TDNotificationPanel/README.markdown

 Add the following source files `TDNotificationPanel.h` and `TDNotificationPanel.m` located in `TDNotificationPanel` directory to your project.
 Then include TDNotificationPanel wherever you need it with `#import "TDNotificationPanel.h"`.

 ## Usage
+There are 3 different notification types these are:

+- TDNotificationTypeError
+- TDNotificationTypeInfo
+- TDNotificationTypeSuccess

 To display a notification panel use the following method:

 ```